IBM/charts/stable/ibm-datapower-dev/README.md

 ```bash
 $ helm delete --purge my-release
 ```
+## Limitations
+This chart is for developer purposes only.
+No support is provided.
+Not eligible for production use.

+## Chart Details
+Deploys IBM DataPower Gateway Virtual Edition for Developers.
+Only works with DataPower version 7.7.1.1 and above.

 ## Configuration
 The helm chart has the following Values that can be overriden using the install `--set` parameter or by providing your own values file.
 For example: